Ben-Haslam/Alternative-Uniswap-Interface/blog.md

 };
 ```

-`handleChange` takes an HTML event, pulls the data out and puts it into a state variable:
+`handleChange` takes an HTML event, pulls the data out, and puts it into a state variable:

 ```javascript=119
 const handleChange = {